 But, that seemed a little far-fetched.
 There were easier ways to deal with Siri--sending her off to represent the country in a foreign land seemed too extreme.
 But, then, that really only left one other option.
 That her father thought she’d do a good job.

-A better one than Vivena, though?
+Better than Vivenna, though?
 That seemed even more far-fetched.
-Nobody did anything better than Vivena.
+Nobody did anything better than Vivenna.

 She sighed, feeling her hair turn a pensive brown, letting herself get distracted by the passing landscape.
 It certainly was dramatic enough--she’d spent the last few days, when she wasn’t raving or weeping, studying it.
 After all, there wasn’t much else to do on the trip.

 Hallandren was in the lowlands, a place of tropical forests and strange, colorful animals.
-Siri had heard the descriptions from travelers, and even read them in the occasional book--though she hadn’t really spent that much time reading.
-That had been one of Vivena’s hobbies.
+Siri had heard the descriptions from ramblemen, and even read them in the occasional book--though she hadn’t really spent that much time reading.
+That had been one of Vivenna’s hobbies.

 Still, she’d figured she knew what to expect.
-Yet, as the hills had given way to deep grasslands, and the trees finally began to sprout up, Siri had begun to realize that there was something no tome or tale could adequately describe.
+Yet, as the hills gave way to deep grasslands, and the trees finally began to sprout up, Siri had begun to realize that there was something no tome or tale could adequately describe.

 Colors.

 In the highlands, flowers grew sporadically.
 The patches were rare and unconnected, as if they understood how poorly they fit with Idris philosophy.
 Here, however, they were everywhere.
-Little tiny ones grew in great blanketing swaths on the ground.
-Large, drooping ones hung from trees or stalks.
+Little tiny flowers grew in great blanketing swaths on the ground.
+Large, drooping blossoms hung from trees or stalks.
 Everything was colorful--even the weeds appeared to have flowers.

 She would have reached out and picked some of them, if not for the way that the soldiers regarded them with hostility.
-Normally, that wouldn’t have stopped Siri, but she could also tell how unsettled they were.

 If I feel this anxious, she realized, they must feel more so.
 She wasn’t the only one who had been sent away from family, friends, and home.
 When would these men be allowed to return?
 Ever?
 Suddenly, she felt even more guilty for subjecting the young soldier to her outburst.